John Vogelstein

+John L. Vogelstein (born December 9, 1934) is an American business executive and financier.
+With Lionel Pincus, he co-founded the specialized financial services firm that became Warburg Pincus, and was its president and vice chairman from the late 1960s to 2002.

 Early life and education

-Vogelstein was born in New York City.
-His parents were Ruth and Hans Vogelstein.
+Vogelstein was born in 1934 in New York City, His parents were Ruth and Hans Vogelstein.
 He was a student at the Taft School in Watertown, Connecticut.

-Vogelstein then attended Harvard College for two years before leaving at age nineteen to begin his career in finance at Lazard.
+He attended Harvard College for two years before leaving at age 19 to begin his career in finance at Lazard.